pjmaker/tma/README.md

 * And to generate PDF based reports of the final results, typically for archival.

+The following data formats are supported:

+* OSIsoft PI - from a server via the included .exe files.
+* ''*.smst'' files - files from OSIsoft PI SMT tools export
+* ''*.pi'' files - raw OSIsoft PI files extracted by PITool.exe
+* ''*.csv'' in ASIM format
+* ''*.csv'' in Powercorp SMStrends export format
+* ''*.nc'' in ACEP NetCDF format

+The preferred format is ''*.csv'' using ASIM format which
+looks:

+''''
+t,Gen1P
+100,10
+110.4,12
+190,7
+''''

 All of the above are scriptable in TCL (http://wiki.tcl.tk).

 In order to install you need one of the runtimes such as